DNS Rebind Protection should be configurable, defaults should be more sensible

 - Provide an option to disable the stock rebind protection altogether, which will then allow users to configure granular rebind protections directly in the unbound Custom options.

-#1 Updated by Jim Pingle 16 days ago
+Updated by Jim Pingle almost 3 years ago

 - Category set to DNS Resolver